 Tuesday, December 26th.
 We visited a few spots that we especially enjoyed on our first trip to KL, such as the Bird Park.
 We also found another Butterfly garden and an astronomical park full of scale replicas of ancient observatories.
 We sat down and watched families of monkeys dine on fruit and Cheetos while entertaining the tourists.
 We talked and listened to the afternoon prayers chanted from the minaret nearby.

 Martin standing in front of the S & M shopping arcade which at night has an illuminated "Mural Komputer", which evidently changes on computer control.
-This is in downtown Kuala Lumpur (KL never seems to have any smog).
+This is in downtown Kuala Lumpur.